bintoca/dbuf/registry/specs/bind.md

 ## bind

-- Begins a 2 Item Scope
+- Begins a two Item Scope
 - The first Item is a data type that describes how to continue parsing and construct the second Item
 - The composition of the first Item translates into a composition of the following parse operations:
   - varint - consumes one varint